 Inside the head, you can draw the eyes and the pupils using perfect circles.
 Below the eyes, draw the nose using a triangle.
 The mouth is made from a long broken line.
 Sketch a few whiskers using more short lines.
 A long line is added on the chest of the cartoon otter.

 It's time to add some colors inside the character using gradients.
 For this tutorial, our lovely animal is mostly filled with brown colors.
 The nose must be darker while patches located inside the ear and on the chest should be slightly brighter.
 Pupils are colored in black.
 Excellent!
 This lesson on how to draw an otter is almost done. :)

 One thing we can do to create more depth inside the illustration is to draw simple shadows.
 These new shapes must be colored in black and be partially transparent.
 Usually, one end of the shadow is partially visible while the other end is completely invisible.

 You can draw new shadows below the ear, on the back of the animal and below the tail.
 More shadows are created on the legs located behind the animal as well as on the chest.
 All new shapes can be seen below (with a temporary blue outline).

 One last thing we can do to enhance this illustration is to create some reflection.
 Just like we did for shadows, we can draw new shapes that must be partially transparent.
 All new shapes created here should be colored in white.
 You can draw highlights on top of the head, on the pupils and on the nose.

 I hope you enjoyed this lesson on how to draw an otter.
 This lovely animal might be challenging to draw at first, but make sure to keep all proportions right and you will be fine.
 For instance, the back leg must be larger and the back made from strong curved lines.
 Tiny ears are also required!

-Below, you can see all steps needed to achieve this lesson in just minutes.
+Above, you can see all steps needed to achieve this lesson in just minutes.
 Now that this lesson is completed, feel free to try more animals from the same series here. :)